Pleurosicya mossambica

-Pleurosicya mossambica, also known as the toothy goby or the Mozambique ghost goby, is a small species of goby native to the tropical Indo-West Pacific region.
-It was first described by South African ichthyologist J.L.B.
-Smith in 1959.
-Like many other gobies, it forms commensal relationships with several other marine invertebrates, including soft corals and sponges.
+Pleurosicya mossambica, also known as the toothy goby or the Mozambique ghost goby, is a species of goby native to the tropical coastal waters and coral reefs of the Red Sea and western Indo-Pacific.
+Like many other gobies, it forms commensal relationships with several species of marine invertebrates, including soft corals and sponges.

-Naming and etymology
+Taxonomy and etymology

+Pleurosicya mossambica was first described by South African ichthyologist J. L. B. Smith in 1959.

-Pleurosicya mossambica is known by a wide variety of common names, including the toothy goby, common ghost goby, ghost goby, gudgeon, manyhost cling-goby, manyhost goby, Mozambique ghost goby, and reef goby.
-Its generic name, Pleurosicya, is derived from the Greek pleura, meaning side, and sikya, as in cucumber.
+Its generic name, Pleurosicya, is derived from the Greek words pleura, meaning side, and sikya, as in cucumber.
 Its species name, mossambica, refers to Mozambique, the region in which it was first discovered.

 Description

 Pleurosicya mossambica is a small goby, growing to a maximum recorded length of 3 cm.
 It is a pale red in coloration, and the body is partially translucent.
 It has seven dorsal spines, seven to eight dorsal soft rays, one anal spine, and eight anal soft rays.
 The eyes are prominent with red and yellow rings, and are positioned at roughly 45 degrees on each side of the head to allow it a greater field of vision.
 Their pelvic fins have evolved into sucker-like appendages, which allow them to attach themselves to corals in high-current areas.